-A RAP is a tool designed by Reconciliation Australia to help organisations to build positive relationships between Aboriginal and Torres Strait Islander people and the wider Australian community.
-It provides us with a framework for the future, detailing steps and priorities to achieve equality for Aboriginal and Torres Strait Islander people.
+Designed by Reconciliation Australia, RAPs help organisations build positive relationships between Aboriginal and Torres Strait Islander people and the wider Australian community.
+They provide a framework for the future, detailing the specific actions and measurable targets organisations commit to in order to progress reconciliation.